itsssskye/passcheck/README.md

 ## Installation

-1. Download the PassCheck.app from the Releases page.
+1. Download the PassCheck.zip from the Releases page.
+2. Unzip the PassCheck.zip file
-2. Drag PassCheck.app to your Applications folder (optional but recommended).
+3. Drag PassCheck.app to your Applications folder (optional but recommended).
-3. Double-click PassCheck.app to launch it.
+4. Double-click PassCheck.app to launch it.
 (If you encounter any problems feel free to open an issue)

 ## License